 Today I was on a quest to find a banana cream pie recipe that I could take to my church small group.
 It is difficult to accommodate bringing food to groups of people these days.
 There are so many allergies and food sensitivities.
 I tend to get frustrated because I am a traditional-foods cook and my family thankfully does not have any food issues.
 I am learning how to cook alternatively so that I can provide food for everybody!

 Speaking of cooking alternatively, my family has gone grain-free for the month of April just as an experiment.
 I’ll write more about that in another post.
-For this pie I found a recipe that looked amazing (her photography is beautiful!) and adapted it to suit what I needed for tonight.
+For this pie I found a recipe that looked amazing (her photography is beautiful!
+There is an excellent site where you can get stock photos online which is one of my favorites) and adapted it to suit what I needed for tonight.
 I decided to use almond flour for the crust like the recipe calls for.
 I know an article just came out on why almond flour should be avoided and I agree with most of it.
 I do think it’s okay once-in-awhile and in small amounts.
 Just don’t eat the whole pie by yourself!
 That’s definite almond overload!

 Instead of using my usual pastured cream, which I *love* by the way, I decided to make this dairy-free with coconut cream.
 In place of my usual honey, vanilla stevia is used to sweeten it.
 Stevia tends to be bitter so be careful with it.
 A little goes a long way.
 Adding a mashed banana to the cream sweetens it as well.
 A dash of homemade vanilla extract makes it even better.